search

 • Leverage of up to 2,000x applies only to major and minor currency pairs.

-Spreads on Exness FX currency pairs
+Spreads on Exness FX Currency Pairs

-At Exness, you can trade nine major currency pairs with fixed spreads during 90% of the day, excluding periods of high market volatility.
-Unlike variable spreads, which fluctuate in response to market movements, the spreads for these pairs remain fixed during most of the day, allowing you to assess your potential losses before entering a trade.For other currency pairs, we use variable spreads, allowing you to trade at the best available spread based on market conditions.
+At Exness, you can trade nine major currency pairs with fixed spreads during 90% of the trading day, excluding periods of high market volatility.Unlike variable spreads, which fluctuate in response to market movements, the spreads for these nine major currency pairs are fixed during most hours, allowing you to assess your potential unrealized losses before entering a trade.
+For other currency pairs, we use variable spreads, enabling you to trade at the best available spread based on market conditions.

 List of Major Currency Pairs with Fixed Spreads at Exness (Current)

-Currency pairs Standard Standard Cent Low spread Zero Pro
+Currency Pairs Standard Standard Cent Low Spread Zero Pro

 USD/JPY